Massage Therapy Programs in Fort Wayne

 Ivy Tech Community College

 Ivy Tech Community College offers an associate's degree program and a technical certificate program in massage therapy.
 Students who earn the certificate may have those credits count toward the associate's degree.
-Both programs prepare graduates for national certification as massage therapists.
+Both programs prepare graduates to take the certification exam for massage therapists.

 Associate of Applied Science in Massage Therapy

 The Associate of Applied Science degree program is a 2-year program that requires a minimum of 60 credit hours.
 The program includes professional and technical skills, in addition to general education courses required for the degree.
 Subjects covered include various massage techniques such as therapeutic and deep tissue massage.
 Students also learn about the business, legal and ethical aspects involved in massage therapy operations.
 The degree program is transferable to a bachelor's degree program at a 4-year university.
 It prepares students for entry-level work within the massage therapy industry.